alessiodevoto/peekvit/README.md

 Implementation of Vision Transformers & variants for experiments.
 This repo uses [hydra](https://hydra.cc/) for managing experiment in a modular way.

-### How to: run an experiment
+### How To: run a quick experiment wiht default parameters
-- Define training parameters (model, dataset, etc..) are defined and explained in the hydra file `train_config.yaml`.
-(If you just want to run a quick experiment with default parameters just edit the path to your workspace and the wandb credentials)
+- Edit the path to your workspace and wandb credentials in `train_config.yaml`.
 - Run `python train/train.py`

+### How To: run an experiment
+- Define training parameters (model, dataset, etc..) in the hydra file `train_config.yaml`.
+All explanations provided inside the file.
+- Run `python train/train.py`

 Notice that each time you run an experiment, a directory in your workspace will be created.
 Such directory contains the checkpoints for the model (if any) and the logs.

-### How to: test a model checkpoint
+### How To: test a model checkpoint
-- Locate the experiment directory on your local file system and edit the `load_from` field in the `test_config.yaml`
+- Locate the experiment directory containaning your checkpoint on your local file system and edit the `load_from` field in the `test_config.yaml`.
 - Edit the parameters for testing in the `test/` hydra configs.
 There you can decide whether you want to add noise or set budgets to evaluate on.
 - Run  `python validate/test.py`.